Baltimore Orioles (13-14) at Seattle Mariners (15-13)

 Dean Kremer (0-2) (8.40) vs. Erik Swanson (1-0) (2.84)

 The Line: Seattle Mariners -133 / Baltimore Orioles +123 --- Over/Under: 8 Click to Get Latest Betting Odds

-The Baltimore Orioles and Seattle Mariners meet Wednesday in MLB action at T-Mobile Park.
+The Baltimore Orioles and the Seattle Mariners meet Monday in MLB action from T-Mobile Park.

 Baltimore is coming off a series versus the A’s this past weekend.
 The Orioles won the first two games, then on Sunday Baltimore couldn’t complete the sweep and lost by two runs.
 As for the Mariners, they played the Angels in their last set.
 Seattle split the first pair, then on Sunday the Mariners secured a shutout victory.
 Check back all season long for free MLB picks at Sports Chat Place.

 Baltimore played pretty well versus the A’s this weekend, bagging a 3-2 win Friday and another 8-4 on Saturday.
 In the Sunday game the Orioles couldn’t make it three in a row, posting a 7-5 defeat.
 Starting pitcher Bruce Zimmerman put up 4.2 innings with three earned and four Ks.

 For the Monday starting pitcher role, the Orioles will send out Dean Kremer.
 Over his 15.0 innings of work so far this year, Kremer has 24 hits, 14 earned runs, four homers allowed, six walks, 18 strikeouts and an 8.40 ERA overall.